Turntable Buyer’s Guide

 Finally, you’ll want to use a good brush to keep your stylus clean on your turntable.

-Now, let's move on to our favorite machines, the Pro-Ject VC-E and VC-S2.
+Now, let's move on to our favorite machine, the Pro-Ject VC-S2.

 You may have heard of Pro-Ject as they make the best-selling turntables in the world in their factories all over Europe.
 Who better than to invent some first-class cleaning machines and some great fluid to use with it!